Performing Arts Sponsorships

 9. Oba Esugbayi

 A story of tribulation, emancipation and romance.
-It brings together the very rich cultural heritage of Lagos and the very colourful and insightful traditions of the Efik people who inhabit the banks of the River Cross in South Eastern Nigeria produced by Duke of Shomolu Productions
+It brings together the very rich cultural heritage of Lagos and the very colorful and insightful traditions of the Efik people who inhabit the banks of the River Cross in South Eastern Nigeria produced by Duke of Shomolu Productions.

 10. High!
 The Stage Play